Tronox Namakwa Sands West Mine Residue Storage Facility 7 EIA and WULA, Western Cape

 Tronox Mineral Sands (Pty) (Ltd) (Tronox) operates a heavy minerals mining business which includes the existing Namakwa Sands Mine (“the Mine”) at Brand se Baai and a Mineral Separation Plant (MSP) near Koekenaap, on the West Coast of South Africa.
 At the Mine, heavy mineral sands are mined using open-cast strip-mining methods at the East Mine and West Mine.

 There are six West Mine RSFs (WRSFs), two of which are currently operational: WRSF 6, where fines are disposed during normal operations, and WRSF 4 used for emergency disposal.
 WRSF 6 is projected to reach capacity by early 2030.
-In order for the West Mine to continue operations, an additional RSF, viz.
-WRSF 7 must be constructed.
+Tronox propose to construct an additional RSF, viz.
+West Mine Residue Storage Facility 7 (WRSF 7).
 All infrastructure proposed for the project will be installed within mined out areas (or areas approved for mining).

 PROJECT LOCATION